 Job Retention Scheme calculator

-Use this calculator to work out the figures you’ll need when you complete a claim through the scheme.
+Use this calculator to work out the figures you will need when you make a Coronavirus Job Retention Scheme claim.

 - employees who are fully furloughed and therefore not working any hours